2026 National Security and Naval Power Bootcamp

 Program Executive Office, Integrated Warfare Systems

-Previously, Mr. Berkof spent 13 years working the acquisition of unmanned maritime systems, and is a recognized leader in accelerated and innovative acquisition processes, winning three Navy Acquisition Excellence Awards.
-He served as Deputy Program Manager for the Unmanned Maritime Systems Program Office (PMS 406) from 2016- 2020.
-During this period, Mr. Berkof led the program office through significant growth, expanding to a nearly $1B annual portfolio of unmanned surface and undersea programs and doubling the size of the staff.
-From 2012-2016, he served as Deputy Program Manager and Principal Assistant Program Manager for the ACAT I Remote Minehunting System Program Office (PMS 403).
-Mr. Berkof also served a one-year assignment from 2011-2012 at the Pentagon, working as a Senior Requirements Analyst for the Expeditionary Warfare Division (N95) for the Chief of Naval Operations.
+Mr. Berkof is a recognized leader in the acquisition of unmanned maritime systems, with 13 years of experience in this domain.
+He is known for driving accelerated and innovative acquisition processes, earning three Navy Acquisition Excellence Awards.
+From 2016 to 2020, he served as Deputy Program Manager for the Unmanned Maritime Systems Program Office (PMS 406), where he led the program office through significant growth, doubling its staff size.
+Additionally, he completed a one-year assignment at the Pentagon (2011–2012) as a Senior Requirements Analyst for the Expeditionary Warfare Division (N95) under the Chief of Naval Operations.

 Judy Boyd